jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-02-augmented-reality-3d-pong.markdown

 categories: [tquery, threejs, augmentedreality, webrtc]
 ---

-This post presents a livecoding screencast on *augmented reality 3D pong*.
+This post presents a livecoding screencast of **Augmented Reality 3D Pong**.
 This is an experiment to use [augmented gestures](https://github.com/jeromeetienne/augmentedgesture.js) as a way to interact with game.
 So i picked a game classic ["pong"](http://en.wikipedia.org/wiki/Pong).
 We gonna learn how to code a pong in augmented reality with webgl.